data301-2021-summer2/project-group02_project/data/processed/README.md

-This is Our cleaned up, and processed data files
+This is our cleaned up, and processed data files